-- One of only seven twin and one triple light all on the Atlantic Coast
+- One of only seven twin and one triple lights - all on the Atlantic Coast

-- The eleventh and last lighthouse built under British rule in 1771.
+- Twin lights were eleventh and last lighthouses built under British rule in 1771

-- The original First Order Fresnel lens from the south tower is on display at the U.S. Coast Guard Academy in Groton Ct.
+- Original First Order Fresnel lens from the south tower is on display at the U.S. Coast Guard Academy in Groton Ct.

-- The first lighthouse to mark a “dangerous spot” along the coast, all previous lights were built to simply to mark harbor entrances.
+- First lighthouse to mark a “dangerous spot” along the coast, all previous lights were built to simply to mark harbor entrances

-- First test site for Winslow Lewis’ modified Argand lamp in 1814 later adopted for use in all U.S. lighthouses.
+- First test site for Winslow Lewis’ modified Argand lamp in 1814 which was later adopted for use in all U.S. lighthouses

 A Bit of History